abdul-mannan-khan/TAC2020/README.md

-# Hybrid Conntrol for Robust and Global Tracking on Smooth Manifolds
+# Hybrid Control for Robust and Global Tracking on Smooth Manifolds

 This repository provides the preprint of the article